 The Secret To Taking Advice

-Usually, practical wisdom comes with time and experience.
-But you can accelerate your ability to make sound decisions if you do one thing: take people’s advice.
+ractical wisdom usually comes with time and experience—but you can accelerate your ability to make sound decisions if you do one thing: take advice.

 “I know” Doesn’t Mean A Thing.

-If you don’t just flat-out ignore the person out of irritation or pride, you might say “I know.”
+If you don’t ignore them out of irritation or pride, you might say, “I know.”
 But what usually happens after that?
-Do you take action?
+Do you actually take action?
 Probably not.

-What prevents you from taking action?
-Why is it so easy for us to just acknowledge good advice rather than apply it?
+So what stops you?
+Why is it so easy to acknowledge good advice and so hard to apply it?

 Watch the video.